Vermilion: Chemistry and manufacture

 When first created, the material is almost black.
 As it is ground, the red color appears.
 The longer the compound is ground, the finer the color becomes.
 Italian Renaissance artist Cennino Cennini wrote: "If you were to grind it every day, even for 20 years, it would keep getting better and more perfect."

 In the 17th century, a new method of making the pigment was introduced, known as the Dutch method.
 Mercury and melted sulfur were mashed to make black mercury sulfide, then heated in a retort, producing vapors condensing as a bright, red mercury sulfide.
 To remove the sulfur, these crystals were treated with a strong alkali, washed, and finally ground under water to yield the commercial powder form of the pigment.
 The pigment is still made today using essentially the same process.

 Vermilion has one important defect; it is liable to darken, or develop a purplish-gray surface sheen.
 Cennino Cennini wrote, "Bear in mind ... that it is not in its character to be exposed to air, but it is more resistant on panel than on walls since, when it is used and laid on a wall, over a period of time, standing in the air, it turns black."
 Newer research indicates that chlorine ions and light may aid in decomposing vermilion into elemental mercury, which is black when in finely dispersed form.

 Vermilion was the primary red pigment used by European painters, from the Renaissance until the 20th century.
 Because of its cost and toxicity, though, it was almost entirely replaced by a new synthetic pigment, cadmium red, in the 20th century.
+As cadmium can also be toxic, some scientists propose replacing this with solid solutions of the perovskites CaTaO2N and LaTaON2.

 Genuine vermilion pigment today comes mostly from China; it is a synthetic mercuric sulfide, labeled on paint tubes as PR-106 (Red Pigment 106).
 The synthetic pigment is of higher quality than vermilion made from ground cinnabar, which has many impurities.
 The pigment is very toxic, and should be used with great care.